GroupProject2020/Ovito/doc/python/introduction/modifiers.rst

         ...

 Note how this loop would keep appending additional modifiers to the same pipeline, making it longer and longer with every iteration.
-As a result, the computation of atomic strain values would be performed over and over again for the same data when :py:meth:`~ovito.pipeline.Pipeline.compute` is called.
+As a result, the atomic strain computation would be performed over and over again for the same data when :py:meth:`~ovito.pipeline.Pipeline.compute` is called.
 Instead, the addition of the modifier should be performed exactly once *before* entering the loop::